This question has been rolling around in my head for a while now… Which is better: coconut milk vs. almond milk?

 From a taste standpoint, I enjoy drinking both.
 Coconut milk feels more hydrating and refreshing to me, but I love the rich flavor of almond milk.

-From a health standpoint, I have come to the conclusion that coconut milk is better for my health.
+I have come to the conclusion that coconut milk is better for my health.
 Have you heard of the N-3/N-6 ratio (better known as Omega-3/Omega-6 ratio)?
 Both Omega-3 AND Omega-6 are necessary for good health, but they should be balanced.
 (For a more scientific explanation, check out this post on Robb Wolf’s website.)
 To quote Robb Wolf, “With the adoption of grain feeding our cattle and the use of seed and vegetable oils heavy in the short omega 6 fat (linoleic acid) we have witnessed a dramatic shift away from the essential fatty acid profile we’d expect to see from an ancestral diet of ~1-1 or 2-1 N-6/N-3 to more than 10-1.
 The health implications of this shift have not been great.
 The N-6 family tends to produce “pro-inflammatory” cellular signaling, while the N-3 family tends to produce “anti-inflammatory” signaling.
 This is a simplification, but it get’s the idea across.
 More accurately, with excessive N-6 we see cellular signaling profiles that tend to promote pathology including cancer, autoimmunity and glucose dysregulation.
 I see this more like a band or orchestra playing out of tune than too much of one thing vs another thing, but the fact remains: folks likely get too much of the short form of N-6 fats. ”

 So basically, we get MORE than enough N-6 fats in our diets.
 That is why many of us supplement with fish oil (high in N-3 fats) to counter-balance… imbalance results in inflammation, as mentioned above.